Home/Fish/Bluefin Tuna Loin

 1. 1.
 In a bowl, mix soy sauce and sesame oil, then toss the cubed tuna in the marinade for 15 minutes.

 2. 2.
-Divide cooked brown rice into bowls and top with marinated tuna, cucumber, carrot, and radish.
+In a serving bowl, layer cooked brown rice, marinated tuna, cucumber, carrot, and radish.

 3. 3.
-Sprinkle sesame seeds on top and serve immediately.
+Sprinkle with sesame seeds and serve immediately.

 Bluefin Tuna Loin Tacos with Mango Salsa

-Fresh and zesty tacos filled with grilled Bluefin tuna and topped with a sweet mango salsa.
+Delicious tacos made with grilled Bluefin tuna loin and topped with a sweet and spicy mango salsa for a healthy twist.

 Ingredients